hgtonight/Vanilla-Plugins/README.md

+NOTE
+====
+All my plugins have moved to my [Vanilla addons repository](http://www.github.com/hgtonight/Vanilla-Addons).
+This repo will remain untouched.

 Vanilla-Plugins
 ===============
 This is a one stop repo shop for my Vanilla 2 Forums plugins.
 Not all are guaranteed to work.
 Be sure to check out the individual repos for issues or pull requests.